 When the fair ended, Hubble said the butter was packed up and disposed of properly.

 But in years past, the State Fair and the American Dairy Association teamed up with Mount Union University, recycled the butter and turned it into biodiesel.
 That is no longer the case.

 “Because it’s only 2,000 pounds of butter, which seems like a lot to you and me, it really was difficult to collect that butter off the armatures and utilize it for fuel,” Hubble said.

-The 2016 butter sculptures were handcrafted to honor the 2016 NBA Champions, The Cleveland Cavaliers.
+The 2016 butter sculptures were handcrafted to honor the 2016 NBA Champions, the Cleveland Cavaliers.

+Curious about some other Ohio traditions?
 Ask your own question for the Curious Cbus project below.